THE GLOBAL INITIATIVE NETWORK

 Silvia Maria Tăbuşcă

-Dr. Silvia Maria Tăbușcă is a Law Professor at the Romanian-American University, School of Law (Director of the Center for Human Rights and Migration), and a Postdoctoral Research Fellow at the Romanian Academy (of Sciences) in Bucharest, Romania.
-She has been working in the field of international human rights protection for over ten years, with a specific focus on non-discrimination (Roma, disability, women) and, more recently, on human security (migration, refugees, and human trafficking).
-Silvia is recognised as a leading consultant, trainer & coach, working with the United Nations (UNHCHR, UNHCR, UNDP, UNODC, ILO, IOM), Council of Europe, EU institutions and MS embassies in Romania, with international leading law firms (Latta & Co) and companies providing high quality legal and policy services (Milieu Law & Policy Consulting, Ramboll Management Consulting).
+Dr. Silvia Maria Tăbușcă is a Law Lecturer at the Romanian-American University, School of Law (Director of the Center for Human Rights and Migration), and the Coordinator of the Human Security Program at the European Center for Legal Education and Research.
+She has been working in the field of international human rights protection for over ten years, with a specific focus on non-discrimination and, more recently, on human security.
+Silvia is recognized as a leading consultant, trainer & coach, working with the United Nations (UNHCHR, UNHCR, UNDP, UNODC, ILO, IOM), Council of Europe, EU institutions and MS embassies in Romania, with international leading law firms (Latta & Co) and companies providing high quality legal and policy services (Milieu Law & Policy Consulting, Ramboll Management Consulting).
 Silvia is known as an independent expert, being involved in many national and international projects.
 She is, also, an External Expert of the European Commission in the evaluation of scientific research proposals for COST Actions, Horizon 2020, AMIF-Integration, and EACEA.

 Silvia has received the Fall 2017 WSOS Professional Fellowship on Democracy & Human Rights (Undocumented Migrants & Human Trafficking/Smuggling) from the U.S. Department of State and she has been nominated for the international award – 2015 “Hero Acting to End Modern Slavery”.

 - “Human Trafficking, Public Health and the Law: Chapter 6 – Human Trafficking in Eastern Europe.
-The Case of Romania”, co-author, Thieme Verlag, Germany, 2014, ISBN 978-3-13-175601-5
+The Case of Romania”, co-author, Thieme Verlag, Germany, 2014, ISBN 978-3-13-175601-5;

-- “Trafficking in Persons and International Trade”, single author, pp. 352- 358, WSEAS Recent Researches in Applied Economies & Management, pp. 352-358, ISBN: 978-960-474-323-0, ISI-Thomson Reuters.
+- “Trafficking in Persons and International Trade”, single author, pp. 352- 358, WSEAS Recent Researches in Applied Economies & Management in Chania, Crete Island, Greece, ISBN: 978-960-474-323-0, 2013, ISI-Thomson Reuters;